Person-Centered Language: Dirty Little Words Caregivers Should Never Repeat

 About Alicia Fenstermacher

-Alicia Fenstermacher has been working in Aging Services for over 17 years, 10 years of which have been with PSL.
+Alicia Fenstermacher has been working in Aging Services for over 20 years, 14 years of which have been with PSL.
 As the Corporate Director of Community Life, Alicia is responsible for supporting successful aging, quality of life, and purposeful living initiatives such as Masterpiece Living, Customer Satisfaction, Memory Care, Social Work Services, Culture Change, and Community Life.
 She is a licensed Social Worker, licensed Nursing Home Administrator, and licensed Personal Care Home Administrator.
-Alicia lives in the Lehigh Valley with her husband Jeff, son Mattias, stepson Maverick, a ridiculous dog name Princie, and a hamster named Andrea.
+Alicia lives in the Lehigh Valley with her husband Jeff, son Mattias, stepson Maverick, and two dogs named Freddie Mercury and Bebe’ Le Strange.
 Passionate about the importance of relationships and individual empowerment, Alicia is all about embracing our own “unique-us.”

 - Connect with Alicia Fenstermacher